JBAujogue/RNN-playground/README.md

 ### I - 2 Sentence Classification

 This notebook presents a Sentence classification model, with word embedding performed by either pretrained custom, Gensim or FastText Word2Vec models.
-Contextualization is done by multiple stacked GRUs, and important parts of the sentence are identified through single or multi-head self-attention.
+Contextualization is done by multiple stacked GRUs, and important parts of the sentence are identified through single or multi-head self-attention. _Applications :_

+    - Extractive Summarization
+    - Sentiment Analysis
+    - Text segmentation

 ### I - 3 Language Modeling